dwyde/dwyde.github.io/thoughts/moonshot-papers/index.md

 One way to bypass the liar paradox and G&ouml;del's incompleteness theorems is to have the negation of a self-referential sentence refer to the new sentence (itself) rather than to the original statement.

-With this approach, the negation of the liar sentence is "this sentence is true", which resolves the paradox.
+With this approach, the negation of the liar sentence is "this sentence is true," which resolves the paradox.
 A similar analysis applies to G&ouml;del's undecidable sentence.